apache/airflow/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

       parameters={"begin_date": "2020-01-01", "end_date": "2020-12-31"},
   )

 Now lets refactor our ``get_birth_date`` task.
-Instead of dumping SQL statements directly into our code, let's tidy things up by creating a sql file.
+Now, instead of dumping SQL statements directly into our code, let's tidy things up by creating a sql file.
+And this time we will use the ``params`` attribute which we get for free from the parent ``BaseOperator`` class.

 ::

   -- dags/sql/birth_date.sql
   SELECT * FROM pet WHERE birth_date BETWEEN SYMMETRIC {{ params.begin_date }} AND {{ params.end_date }};

-And this time we will use the ``params`` attribute which we get for free from the parent ``BaseOperator`` class.

 .. code-block:: python